 |SO 3.2||Open (unrestricted)|

-In order to support potential applicants in the preparation of their proposals, all the documents related to the call are published in this section of the website.
+In order to support potential applicants in the preparation of their proposals, all the documents related to the call were published in this section of the website.

-The Danube Transnational Programme has produced an Applicants Pack to provide stakeholders and potential project applicants with appropriate and high-quality information about the programme, the options and conditions for the development of their project ideas into full-fledged project proposals and the assessment and selection procedures for proposals.
+The Danube Transnational Programme had produced an Applicants Pack to provide stakeholders and potential project applicants with appropriate and high-quality information about the programme, the options and conditions for the development of their project ideas into full-fledged project proposals and the assessment and selection procedures for proposals.
 The Application Pack includes the following documents: Cooperation Programme, Applicants Manual, Call Announcement, draft Application Form, Guidelines for the Application Form, declarations and other documents.
-All these documents will be subsequently published before the call is launched.
+All these documents were subsequently published before the call is launched.

 A) COOPERATION PROGRAMME